thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 $$X_{i} < 7.5\, Wm^{- 2}$$

-In the final dataset $23.3\%$ of the 1-minute data were identified as under clear-sky conditions and $43\%$ as under cloud-sky conditions.
+In the final dataset $26\,\%$ of the days were identified as under clear-sky conditions and $48\,\%$ as under cloud-sky conditions.
+The remaining $26\,\%$ of the data correspond to mixed cases and were not analyzed as a separate group.

 ## 2.2 Aggregation of data and statistical approach